 Treatment may include non-surgical options such as bracing and physical therapy, or surgical options such as spinal fusion or implanting growing rods to stabilize your child’s spine as he continues to grow.

-Your child with Kniest dysplasia should continue to be monitored by an orthopedic physician into adulthood.
+Your child with Kniest dysplasia should continue to be monitored by an orthopaedic physician into adulthood.

 Additionally, physicians may recommend your child see several different specialists because other body systems may be affected by Kniest dysplasia.